gleechi/gleechi.github.io/pages/unity/unity_get_started_objects.md

 ### Customizing Layers and Component Names

-VirtualGrasp is using names to identify which objects are marked as interactable.
+VirtualGrasp is using names to identify which objects are marked as <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.VGInteractable}}">interactable</a>.
 You can customize component and layer names in MyVirtualGrasp → Object Identifiers.
-"VG_Articulation" is a default entry, but this method also allows you to quickly adjust your project if you already have a layer or a component that marks your interactable objects.
+"VG_Articulation" is a default entry, but this method also allows you to quickly adjust your project if you already have a layer or a component that marks your <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.VGInteractable}}">interactable</a> objects.

 {% include image.html file="unity/unity_object_identifiers.png" alt="Unity Object Identifiers." caption="VG will use the Object Identifier list to browse components and layers for interactable objects."%}